 Corona-Warn-App version 1.10 with contact journal is available

-The next update of the Corona-Warn-App is ready and will be available for download in the next 48 hours.
+Deutsche Telekom and SAP's project team published the next update of the Corona-Warn-App.
+It will be available for download in the next 48 hours.
 The most important innovation in version 1.10 of the Corona-Warn-App is a contact journal.
 Users can use the app to voluntarily note the people they’ve met and places they’ve visited.
 This is important information for the health department and for tracing infection chains.
 However, it is difficult to recall that information over a time period of two weeks so the contact journal serves as a useful memory aid.

 Corona-Warn-App version 1.10 comes with an integrated contact journal

-The next update of the Corona-Warn-App (version 1.10) will include a contact journal, where users can note the names of people they’ve met and locations they’ve visited.
+With the Corona-Warn-App's next update (version 1.10), Deutsche Telekom and SAP's project team add a contact journal to the app, where users can note the names of people they’ve met and locations they’ve visited.

 Risk calculation under Exposure Notification Framework Version 2